Wednesday, September 17, 2025

 4. Loss of loving relationships

-5. Loss of security for me and those I love
+5. Loss of security for me or those I love

 7. Rejection

 The only church in town will shine the light of God's revealed Word on our reality.
-The causes of our fear may remain yet solutions are attenable and available within the "Light."
+Even if the causes of our fears remain; bright solutions are attenable and available.

 Just for today...